jupyter-sharing/jupyter-publish-service/README.md

 # notebook-sharing-service
-Service for sharing Jupyter notebooks between users
+Generic service for sharing Jupyter notebooks between users.

+### Goal

+- Use an extensible storage backend and auth store
+- Define a generic collaborator model